ducquando/learn-swift/language guide/4-functions-and-closures.md

 - `functionName` is the name of the already-declared function
 - `arguments` are associated `name: value` values passed to the parameters.

 By default, the number and the order of need-passed arguments is also those of parameters.
 Similar to parameter, arguments are also separated with one another by a comma `,`.
 One more thing, the argument's name and type must match those of parameter.
-Detailed information will be discussed more in the below section of [argument & parameter](#12-parameter-and-argument).
+Detailed information will be discussed more in the below section of [parameters & arguments](#13-parameters-and-arguments).

 Let's continue where we left.
 Below is the calling statement of the above-declared multiply function.
 Since the function requires 2 parameters: num1 and num2, we also have to give the calling statement 2 related arguments.